ceddlyburge/mars-rover-kata/README.md

 do the hard things first
 commit frequently

+## Usage

+- npm install
+- npm test
+- (the "sample data should return sample outputs" test is the one that implements the kata)

 ## Taking it further

 It might be better to have separate types for the inputs and for the domain.
 This would allow Location to have a Mars property, which makes logical sense, and would probably mean less parameters to pass around.
 It would also stop an invalid combination of Mars and Location being used together.